N.Y. attorney general alleges Trump’s business inflated property values, wealth statements

-In a nearly 160-page filing, James cited multiple examples of Trump allegedly lending his signature to financial statements that estimated the worth of properties in the Trump Organization portfolio and the value of his own fortune — estimates that James’s team has long suggested were misleading and potentially key to taking legal action against the Manhattan-based company.
+In the nearly 160-page document, James cited examples of Trump allegedly lending his signature to financial statements that estimated the worth of properties in the Trump Organization portfolio and the value of his own fortune — estimates that James’s team has long suggested were misleading and potentially key to taking legal action against the Manhattan-based company.

-“Donald Trump, Donald Trump, Jr., and Ivanka Trump have all been closely involved in the transactions in question, so we won’t tolerate their attempts to evade testifying in this investigation,” James said in a statement released late Tuesday night along with the documents.
+“Donald Trump, Donald Trump, Jr., and Ivanka Trump have all been closely involved in the transactions in question, so we won’t tolerate their attempts to evade testifying in this investigation,” James said in a statement released Tuesday night along with the documents.

-James said that their testimony is necessary to progress a probe that is based on at least 900,000 documents obtained from the Trump Organization, interviews with employees and other evidence.
+James said that the trio’s testimony is necessary to advance a probe that is based on at least 900,000 documents obtained from the Trump Organization, interviews with employees and other evidence.

-The filings were in response to a motion to quash subpoenas to the three Trumps, demanding they sit for depositions and produce related records.
+The filings were in response to a motion to quash subpoenas to the three Trumps that demanded they sit for depositions and produce related records.
 Eric Trump, who along with his siblings has served as a high-ranking officer at the company, was deposed in late 2020.

-Trump Organization attorney Alan Futerfas, who is representing Donald Trump Jr. and Ivanka Trump in this matter, argued that the subpoenas violate the constitutional rights of the family, which is also under investigation criminally in New York by the Manhattan district attorney.
+Trump Organization attorney Alan Futerfas, who is representing Donald Trump Jr. and Ivanka Trump in this matter, argued that the subpoenas violate the constitutional rights of the family, which is also under criminal investigation in New York by the Manhattan district attorney.

 Lawyers for the Trumps have also said that James has demonstrated a political bias, including in statements she made on the campaign trail and in other public appearances.

-Futerfas said that in the submission on Tuesday, James’ team “never addresses the fundamental contentions of our motion to quash or stay the subpoenas.”
+Futerfas said that in the submission on Tuesday, James’s team “never addresses the fundamental contentions of our motion to quash or stay the subpoenas.”

+In a statement Wednesday morning, the Trump Organization accused James of trying to “mislead the public yet again” and said her allegations “are baseless and will be vigorously defended.”

-For well over two years, James has been investigating Trump Organization’s business practices, including whether the business may have deceived lenders, insurers or tax authorities by providing inaccurate information about his properties depending on the intended audience, according to court filings.
+James has been investigating the Trump Organization’s business practices for well over two years, including whether the business may have deceived lenders, insurers or tax authorities by providing inaccurate information about properties depending on the intended audience, according to court filings.

-James and her office combed through statements of personal financial condition that were compiled by Trump’s accounting firm, Mazars, from 2004 until 2020, and discovered numerous alleged discrepancies between the actual condition of his properties and his assertions about them in the statements.
-In her filing on Tuesday, she alleged that Trump’s company provided statements to banks and insurers that included incorrect or misleading information on his Seven Springs estate in Westchester County, N.Y., his triplex in Trump Tower, his Scotland golf resort, his Westchester golf club, Trump Park Avenue in Manhattan, and his 40 Wall Street office building.
+James and her office combed through statements of personal financial condition that were compiled by Donald Trump’s accounting firm, Mazars, from 2004 until 2020.
+They discovered numerous alleged discrepancies between the actual condition of his properties and his assertions about them in the statements.

+In her filing on Tuesday, James alleged that Trump’s company provided statements to banks and insurers that included incorrect or misleading information on his Seven Springs estate in Westchester County, N.Y., his triplex in Trump Tower, his Scotland golf resort, his Westchester golf club, Trump Park Avenue in Manhattan, and his 40 Wall Street office building.

 James also alleged that Trump’s company passed faulty information to the Internal Revenue Service regarding his Los Angeles golf club and Seven Springs.
-Investigators argued that outside lawyers, appraisers and engineers helped generate millions of dollars in tax savings for Trump by misrepresenting the properties in pursuit of tax breaks.
+Investigators argued that outside lawyers, appraisers and engineers helped generate millions of dollars in tax savings for Trump by misrepresenting the properties.

 Trump’s statements of financial condition have come under scrutiny previously.
 Trump’s former attorney, Michael Cohen, told Congress in early 2019 that the statements had been given to Deutsche Bank.
 A month later The Washington Post reported on additional discrepancies in Trump’s 2011, 2012 and 2013 statements.

 Investigators also tied Trump directly to some of the conduct under investigation, showing that he personally signed off on a letter to one commercial lender regarding the value of his brand, which James alleged was faulty.
-In another instance Trump initialed and wrote “ok” on an email from his longtime CFO Allen Weisselberg about agreeing to a lease as part of a refinancing of the 40 Wall Street property, according to the filing.
+In another instance Trump initialed and wrote “ok” on an email from his longtime chief financial officer Allen Weisselberg about agreeing to a lease as part of a refinancing of the 40 Wall Street property, according to the filing.

 Weisselberg appears to remain a central obstacle in James’s investigation, with the attorney general’s office arguing in the filings that his unwillingness to provide information about Trump’s role in the business made it more essential that Trump be compelled to testify.
-During testimony in September of 2020, Weisselberg “invoked his Fifth Amendment right against self-incrimination to more than 500 questions over five-and-a-half hours,” according to the filing.
+During testimony in September 2020, Weisselberg “invoked his Fifth Amendment right against self-incrimination to more than 500 questions over five-and-a-half hours,” according to the filing.

 James is also a partner in the long-running criminal investigation now overseen by recently sworn-in Manhattan District Attorney Alvin Bragg (D) — a relationship that Trump and two of his adult children have pointed to as proof that evidence collected in the civil case can easily be shared with criminal investigators.